Shanfan/sara-snail-cat-cricket/README.md

 Last but not the least, responsive web design can make comics adaptable for varying screen sizes.
 I want to honor the readers’ choice of reading device.
 Whether they choose to view the content on their small mobile device, or on their large desktop screen, I don’t want the format of the images hindering the message.

-You can view the live comic... once I finish publishing it.

 For now, this project is under development.
+You can view the completed chapters at https://sara-snail-cat-cricket.vercel.app/

-You can view it from your local machine:
+Alternatively, you can view it from your local machine:

 ## Getting Started